Patrie (airship): Aftermath

 Despite the loss of the Patrie, the French army did not lose faith in the Lebaudy/Julliot design: A sister-ship to the Patrie, the République, was already under construction at Lebaudy's Moisson works, and another airship of the same type (La Liberté) was ordered in August 1908.
-In addition, two more airships of essentially the same design were ordered by the Russian Empire and the Austro-Hungarian Empire.
+Two more airships of essentially the same design were ordered by the Russian Empire and the Austro-Hungarian Empire.
 The former, initially called La Russie and later known as Lebed, reportedly "an absolute copy of the French 'République'", flew for the first time on 29 May 1909.
 The inaugural flight of Lebed was hailed by Russia as a significant step forward in its aviation history.
 In its June 26, 1909 issue, Flight Magazine reported that the Austrian Government had ordered from Lebaudy "what appears to be a duplicate of the "Russie".
 This airship entered service with the Austrian Army in 1910.